Crucial change to TV Licence refunds means a lot more students can now reclaim cash

 What do I need to know?

-After speak with TV Licensing, we can confirm that as of April 1 2017, there are two major changes in their refund policies…
+After speaking with TV Licensing, we can confirm that as of April 1 2017, there are two major changes in their refund policies…

 Two major changes every student needs to know